What makes a Culture of Safety Kids karate program different?

 What are the costs?

 We are committed to equity and transparency.
 Currently, our monthly ‘pandemic pricing’ dues are $50 for one person, $75 for 2 (within one household) and $100 for 3+, regardless of age.
-We anticipate raising fees slightly in January, but will communicate with all current students (or their familes) before changing their fees.
+We are moving to tiered pricing in January.
 We will never turn anyone away for inability to pay.
-Fees go towards covering overhead and recurring expenses, and to help us feed us and our cats.
+Fees go towards covering overhead and recurring expenses and to help us feed us and our cats.

 Additionally, there will be annual international membership fees ($12 each), which gains you access to Jin Sei Ryu Karate-Do International’s online repository of online videos and materials for your rank level.